jniac/next-decade-tools/README.md

 # Tools

-## Dragable2D
+## Scroller2D
 ### Features
-- Well, it's coming.
+- frame rate independant inertia
-- Really?
+- bounds (min / max)
-- Hope So.
+- margin (with progressive limit)

 ### Misc
 It is necessary to install the current directory as as module for accessing